Karneades/PackAttack/README.md

 # PackAtt&ck - List attacks against software packages

-PackAtt&ck is a list of various package manager attacks using two commons
+PackAtt&ck is a list of various package manager attacks using two common
 attacks: typosquatting and dependency confusion.

 > The attack does not exploit a new technical vulnerability, it rather tries to
 > trick people into installing packages that they not intended to run on their
 > systems.

-By using typosquatting attackers use similar named (typosquatted) packages to distribute malicious packages and with dependency confusion attackers take advantage of malicious package placed in public repositories which are then installed due to higher priority of these package repositories.
+By using typosquatting attackers use similarly named (typosquatted) packages to distribute malicious packages and with dependency confusion attackers take advantage of malicious packages placed in public repositories (registries) which are then installed due to higher priority of these package repositories.

-The attacks are possible to the nature of community repositories used to provide an easy way for publishing and installing packages.
+The attacks are possible due to the nature of community repositories used to provide an easy way for publishing and installing packages.

 Common package managers are for example PyPi for Python, rubygems.org for Ruby, npmjs.com for Node.js and Javascript and the PowerShell Gallery (PSGallery) for PowerShell.

 The topic is well-known and a lot of research was done in this area.
-Here some references to mention a few: [pytosquatting project and awesome research by Benjamin Bach and Hanno Böck from 2016/2017](https://pytosquatting.overtag.dk/), [write-up about this attack vector against programming language package managers](http://incolumitas.com/2016/06/08/typosquatting-package-managers/), another [awesome and in-depth blog post about that topic](http://incolumitas.com/2016/06/08/typosquatting-package-managers/) and after the npm typosquatting incident in 2017 [Chester Burbidge made further research about the problem of typosquatted packages](https://blog.scottlogic.com/2018/02/27/hunting-typosquatters-on-npm.html).
+Here are some references to mention a few: [pytosquatting project and awesome research by Benjamin Bach and Hanno Böck from 2016/2017](https://pytosquatting.overtag.dk/), [write-up about this attack vector against programming language package managers](http://incolumitas.com/2016/06/08/typosquatting-package-managers/), another [awesome and in-depth blog post about that topic](http://incolumitas.com/2016/06/08/typosquatting-package-managers/) and after the npm typosquatting incident in 2017 [Chester Burbidge made further research about the problem of typosquatted packages](https://blog.scottlogic.com/2018/02/27/hunting-typosquatters-on-npm.html).

 ## Collection of attacks